itselectroz/brawlhalla-replay-reader/README.md

 In your project directory simply run:
 `npm i https://github.com/itselectroz/brawlhalla-replay-reader`

-If you want to only install the CLI tool, run:
+If you want to globally install the CLI tool, run:
 `npm i -g https://github.com/itselectroz/brawlhalla-replay-reader`

 ### From Source